- What is ChatGPT?

 ChatGPT is a large language model created by OpenAI that uses artificial intelligence and natural language processing to understand and generate human-like responses to text-based input.

-A language model is trained off a corpus or multiple corpora, which is a large set of texts.
+A language model is trained on a corpus or multiple corpora, which is a large set of texts.
 It’s built on the patterns and structure of the language in the corpora, and this knowledge is then used to make predictions about the likelihood of the next word or sequence of words given the previous context.

 Language models can be trained to carry out specific tasks, and there are many different models out there, including:

-- BERT
+- GPT-5.4

-- MT-NLG
+- DeepSeek-R1/V3.2

 How SEO strategies can leverage AI like ChatGPT